4 min read

 How do I prevent spam?

-Jetonomy handles this automatically with trust levels that limit new accounts. bbPress uses Akismet.
-All forum plugins benefit from requiring user registration before posting.
+Jetonomy handles this automatically with trust levels that limit what new accounts can do. bbPress uses Akismet.
+Both benefit from requiring user registration before posting.

 Related Reading: